yuelin-wen/cyber-comics-prj/README.md

 # Cyber City Comics

 Cyber City Comics is a coding case study that I was given.
-I built this web page by using Ejs, JavaScript and vanilla CSS.
+I built this web page by using EJS, JavaScript and vanilla CSS.
 And this website is host by Heroku.

 Web page link: https://sheltered-atoll-10654.herokuapp.com